 How’s your bracket doing?

-We’re a day into the tournament, and a lot of hopes have already been dashed.
+By this point in the tournament, and a lot of hopes have already been dashed.

 “High Hopes” was written by Jimmy Van Heusen and lyrics by Sammy Cahn, making its debut in the 1959 Frank Capra film A Hole in the Head.
 Frank Sinatra and child actor Eddie Hodges sang the duet, which was nominated for a Grammy and won an Oscar for Best Original Song at the 32nd Academy Awards.